vectorgrp/sil-kit/docs/index.rst

     * GCC 7.4.0 **or**
     * Clang 6.0

-These are specific versions the Vector SilKit is tested and built against.
+These are specific versions the Vector SIL Kit is tested and built against.